Toggle menu

 The exhibition will also feature a vintage Donkey Kong arcade game, which visitors can try their hand at for 50p per play.

-The exhibition will launch with a free 'Celebration of the 1980s' event on Saturday 7 December and we'll also be running a special events programme including an 80s Bingo Night with Dawn Gracie on Friday 13 December.
+The exhibition will launch with a 'Celebration of the 1980s' event on Saturday 7 December and we'll also be running a special events programme including an 80s Bingo Night with Dawn Gracie on Friday 13 December.
 Find out more by visiting: www.thenovium.org/whatson

 'I Grew Up 80s' opens at The Novium Museum on Saturday 7 December 2024 and runs until Saturday 8 June 2025.
 Tickets cost £5 for adults, £3 for children or £14 for a family of up to five (maximum 2 adults).